 In order to support our members as they form partnerships with new factories and promote safe and sustainable growth in Bangladesh factories, Nirapon supports some factories that are not yet CAP closed.
 These are predominantly new factories or those that have carried over from the Alliance (the previous iteration of our organization).

-Under our supervision and oversight, these factories are managed by ELEVATE, undergo training with BRAC, and subscribe to the Amader Kotha Helpline, which is the process to achieve CAP closure.
+Under our supervision and oversight, these factories are managed by ELEVATE, an LRQA company, undergo training with BRAC, and subscribe to the Amader Kotha Helpline, which is the process to achieve CAP closure.
 Once CAP-closed, the factory joins the Nirapon Safety Management Program.
 However, it is important to understand that a CAP closure is a snapshot in time, as well as being the startline of safety.
 A factory that does not carry out routine preventive maintenance and hasn’t got a safety management program in place, will not sustain the gains made in achieving CAP closure.
 A factory will quickly decline if not maintained and if the workforce does not interact with the workplace in a safe way.

 Not directly, no. However, when examining labor issues, we need to also examine the cause of the issue, which is almost always safety related.
 For example, if a worker is being verbally abused we need to look at why, what is motivating that behavior.
 That is where the safety issues will then be found.
 It is the same with calls such as workers not being paid.
 That could mean that the factory has financial difficulties, which in turn means that machinery, equipment or engineered safety solutions such as fire alarm systems or fire doors are not being maintained.
 There will also be a drive to produce, at the cost of safety in such cases.
 Because Nirapon does not audit, but rather provides educational support to factories, we must look at cause and effect, so that we can first understand, before we can work with factories to prevent future recurrence.